-The Plan's investments consist of money market accounts, common stocks, non-publicly traded mutual funds, master trusts, and cash surrender value of life insurance policies.
+The Plan's investments consist of money market accounts, common stocks, investment funds, and cash surrender value of life insurance policies.
 Purchases and sales of securities are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.
 Interest income is recorded on the accrual basis.